Idleness · 1900

 Biography

 John William Godward (1861–1922) was a British painter who specialised in Greco-Roman classical subjects rendered with a technical virtuosity and decorative refinement that placed him among the finest late adherents of the Lawrence Alma-Tadema tradition.
-Born in Wimbledon, he trained at the St John's Wood School of Art in London and became a close associate and studio assistant of Alma-Tadema, from whom he absorbed the meticulous technique of rendering marble, textiles, and jewellery.
-Godward's paintings centre almost exclusively on beautiful young women depicted in Roman or Greek settings—lounging on marble benches, playing instruments, dressing for the bath, dreaming in sunlit gardens—executed with extraordinary attention to the sheen of drapery, the texture of different marbles, and the quality of Mediterranean light.
-Works such as Idleness (1900), Dolce far Niente (1904), and Venus at the Bath (1901) exemplify his themes.
-He lived quietly, exhibiting regularly at the Royal Academy, and in 1912 emigrated to Rome to be closer to the world he painted.
-He was deeply affected by the rise of modernism—Picasso's fame supposedly prompted his bitter remark that the world was not big enough for both of them—and he committed suicide in Rome in 1922.
-His reputation collapsed after his death but was gradually restored from the 1970s onward.
+Born in Wimbledon, Surrey, he trained at the St John's Wood School of Art in London before becoming a close associate and informal studio assistant of Alma-Tadema, from whom he absorbed the meticulous technique of rendering marble, textiles, and jewellery with near-photographic precision.
+Godward's paintings centre almost exclusively on beautiful young women depicted in Roman or Greek settings—lounging on marble benches, playing instruments, dressing for the bath, dreaming in sunlit gardens—executed with extraordinary attention to the sheen of drapery, the texture of polished stone, and the quality of Mediterranean light filtering through colonnades.
+He exhibited regularly at the Royal Academy throughout the 1880s and 1890s, building a steady clientele among Victorian collectors who appreciated his combination of archaeological accuracy and idealised feminine beauty.
+His titles frequently evoke states of leisured tranquillity—Dolce Far Niente, Idleness, Reverie, A Cool Retreat—establishing a genre of painting in which the classical world becomes a fantasy of perpetual summer and physical ease.
+In 1912 he emigrated to Rome to be closer to the ancient world he depicted, but found himself increasingly isolated as modernism made his style seem anachronistic.
+He was deeply affected by the rise of Picasso and his circle; a note reportedly left at his death stated that the world was not big enough for both himself and Picasso.
+He committed suicide in Rome in 1922.
+His reputation virtually collapsed after his death but was gradually restored from the 1970s onward as scholarly interest in Victorian painting revived, and the internet age brought his sensuous, technically brilliant canvases to a vast new audience.
+Today he is recognised as the supreme master of the late Victorian classical idyll.

 Artistic Style